Alma-media/taxi/README.md

 - find approximate limit to enable throttling

 ### Config
-- use some library to parse the values from ENV, flags, toml, yaml, json ...
+- find a better library to parse the values from flags, toml, yaml, json ...

 ### Repository
 - switch to event driven approach and get rid of proxy (current repository implementation) to increase the throughput